FDA To Banish Flavored E-Cigarettes To Combat Youth Vaping

 "If we find that children start surging into tobacco-flavored e-cigarettes or if we find marketing practices that target children, we'll engage in enforcement actions there also," Azar said.

-The announcement is follow-up to a rule that became effective Aug.
+The announcement is a follow-up to a rule that became effective Aug.
 8, 2016, requiring makers of e-cigarette products to file applications with the FDA within two years to keep the products on the market.
-Without such applications on file, e-cigarette products currently on the market are technically illegal, and are subject to government action.
+Without such applications on file, e-cigarette products currently on the market are technically illegal, and subject to government action.
 The new policy would allow the FDA to remove flavored products from the market.
 However makers of the tobacco-flavored products have until May 2020 to submit applications to remain on the market.

 The policy is the culmination of the work of former FDA head Scott Gottlieb who made fighting youth tobacco use one of the pillars of his tenure.
 He told NPR in March that vaping products at that time were on the market "out of an exercise of enforcement discretion by the FDA."

-Paul Billings, national senior vice president of advocacy, at the American Lung Association says his group and others sued the FDA to force regulation of vaping products.
+Paul Billings, national senior vice president of advocacy at the American Lung Association, says his group and others sued the FDA to force regulation of vaping products.
 He suspects the recent outbreak of serious lung disease among vapers has finally put these problems in the spotlight.

 "And unfortunately it's taken this crisis to finally prompt this action," he said.